pingcap/docs/dev/reference/tools/tidb-lightning/web.md

 ![Front page of the web interface](/media/lightning-web-frontpage.png)

-Functions of the title bar, from left to right
+Functions of the title bar, from left to right:

 | Icon | Function |
 |----|----|